Lappiere gF Mont Ventoux

 Those arriving in the morning can assemble the bikes and you’ll will get the chance to do a leg stretcher ride of 45km to the perched village of Brantes with magnificent views of the north face of Ventoux.

-Dinner tonight will be a group BBQ at the Veloventoux house.
+Dinner tonight will be at Bar Barrys in Puymeras.

 Saturday 8th: Warm-up Ride